Christina of Markyate: Marriage

 While visiting an aunt, Elfgifu, Theodora met Bishop Ranulf Flambard.
 Her aunt was the bishop's concubine and Ranulf lusted after young Theodora, seeking to make her another one of his concubines.
 According to one account, when Ranulf attempted to force his attentions on her, Theodora suggested that she lock the door to guarantee their privacy.
 When he agreed, she proceeded to do so, from the outside, trapping him within.
 Rebuffed, he then exacted revenge by brokering a marriage for her with a young nobleman named Beorhtred.
 A burlesque-tinged tale of the nocturnal seduction of Flambard's niece and her resulting forced marriage is also found in the margins of the Council of Westminster in September 1125.

 Theodora's parents readily agreed, but Theodora did not, in view of her vow.
 Her angry parents arranged for Beorhtred to have access to her room, only to discover next morning that the two had spent the night discussing religious subjects.
 On one occasion Theodora recounted the life of St Cecilia, who according to legend, was guarded on her wedding night by a vengeful angel.
 On another occasion, she hid behind a tapestry while Beorhtred searched for her in vain.
-As word went round of Theodora's plight, a hermit name Eadwine, with the blessing of the Archbishop of Canterbury, helped her to escape disguised in men's clothes.
+As word went round of Theodora's plight, a hermit named Eadwine, with the blessing of the Archbishop of Canterbury, helped her to escape disguised in men's clothes.
 Eadwine then took her to stay with an anchoress at Flamstead named Alfwen, who hid her from her family.
 There Theodora changed her name to Christina.